AndasDev/snapsvg-react-example/README.md

 # Advanced animated SVG in ReactJS

 Proven concept for using exported SnapSVG and SVGAnimator(Adobe Animate.cc) in Reactprojects.
-To properly use this example you need Adobe Animate.cc installed.
+You need Adobe Animate.cc and SnapSVG extension to properly use this example.

 ## Installation

-Follow create-react-app guide to build this ReactApp project.
+Follow create-react-app[https://github.com/facebookincubator/create-react-app] guide to build this ReactApp project.

 ## SVGAnimator example

-SVGAnimator example is located in ./src/SVGAnimator.js
+SVGAnimator example is located in `./src/SVGAnimator.js`

 ## What's in it?